stepansnigirev/hardware-lightning-rfc/README.md

 ## Opening a channel

-When we are opening a channel we need to check two things:
+When we are opening a channel we need to check three things:

 - channel amount is correct
 - channel output is a 2-of-2 multisignature address with two keys